triggermesh/docs/docs/sources/awss3.md

 ## Deploying an Instance of the Source

-Open the Bridge creation screen and add a source of type `AWS S3`.
+Open the Bridge creation screen and add a source of type `Amazon S3`.

 ![Adding an Amazon S3 source](../images/awss3-source/create-bridge-1.png)